What Should We Write About? Advice For Choosing The Best Content Marketing Topics

 Dig Deep To Know Your Customers

 Getting to know your customers is harder than you might think.
 First, you’ll need to classify customer companies into very granular segments.
-From there, spell out which titles/job functions are most important to influence at the companies you want to reach.
+From there, spell out which titles/job functions are most important to influence the companies you want to reach.
 Then, ask yourself questions like these, and if you don’t know the answers, go talk to your customers to find them.

 - What beliefs guide their buying decisions?